 It was so much fun to conceive the idea for this cake with the pink theme and carry it out.
 In fact, I actually accomplished something food scientist and cookbook author, Shirley Corriher, said she had tried to do in her cookbook, BakeWise.

 Shirley wanted to create a layer cake that was moist and sweet enough with self-rising flour—specifically White Lily® Self-Rising Flour with impeccably even leavening distribution—because this flour creates velvety smooth cakes without those dreaded holes (due to uneven leavening distribution).
 Also, White Lily® Self-Rising Flour is made from Southern soft red winter wheat whereas cake flour is made from Northern hard red winter wheat.
-There are also gluten and protein as well as milling differences, but I am going to leave this food science bit for an upcoming post in the New Year on flours.
+There are also gluten and protein as well as milling differences, but I am going to leave this food science bit for an upcoming post on flours.

 The even leavening distribution, and using a soft red winter wheat flour to create velvety cake layers, was important to me because I wanted to create a new classic, so-to-speak, and make it quintessentially Southern (just like Red Velvet Cake and White Lily® Flour) because Georgia’s little baby girl is and will be a Southern Belle. 🙂